ONS-Innovation/keh-tech-audit-tool-api/README.md

         }
   }
 ```
-Edits a project by checking if the languages, database, frameworks, cicd, infrastructure, or source control are missing from the `array_data.json` bucket.
+Edits a project by checking if the languages, database, frameworks, cicd, environments, infrastructure, publishing or source control are missing from the `array_data.json` bucket.
 If any are missing, they are added.

 ## Authorization with Cognito and API Gateway